jsoverson/auto-cli-replay/README.md

-# Automatic CLI Gif recorder
+# Automatic CLI replayer/GIF recorder/demo tool

-This repo is a combination of tools to make it easy to record gifs of your terminal from automated scripts.
+This repo is a combination of tools to make it easy to replay CLI commands and record CLI gifs from your terminal.

+Never again fat finger a command in a live demo and have to retype it!

 Never again record a bunch of helpful commands, only to realize you forgot to record something in the middle, or that you made a typo somewhere and then have to painstakingly re-record everything!